top of page

 Inclement Weather Policy/Holidays

 All Ethos Youth Ensembles follow Rutherford County Schools’ cancellations for inclement weather.
 However, exceptions will be made for various reasons.
 Thus, Ethos Ensembles will not meet when RCS is closed for weather UNLESS you hear differently from an Ethos Conductor or Administrator.
-The primary means of notification when a rehearsal is cancelled will be Text alerts (see below), so it is recommended that all students and parents/guardians sign up for this free service.
+The primary means of notification when a rehearsal is cancelled will be email (see below), so it is recommended that all students and parents/guardians sign up for this free service.

 The Ethos Youth Ensembles do not always observe the same holiday calendar as some school systems.
 Please take note of the calendar on the Ethos Website.